 “Performance monitoring” means a type of compliance monitoring described in WAC 173-340-410.

-“Periodic review” means a remedial action that consists of a review conducted by Ecology under WAC 173-340-420.
+“Periodic review” means a remedial action that consists of a review conducted by ecology under WAC 173-340-420.

 “Permanent solution” or “permanent cleanup action” means a cleanup action in which cleanup standards of Part 7 of this chapter can be met without further action being required at the site being cleaned up or any other site involved with the cleanup action, other than the approved disposal of any residue from the treatment of hazardous substances.